 The Bachelor of Mass Media course in Sophia College for women was introduced in 2003-2004 by the University of Mumbai.
 This three-year integrated course will enable the students to specialize in either advertising or journalism.
 Also, B.M.M.covers various mass media spheres to impart quality education to students with multiple employment opportunities.

 Courses provide: Bachelor of Mass Media (B.M.M.)

 3. Xavier’s College, Mumbai, Maharashtra

-Xavier’s College introduced the bachelor of mass media in 2002 to fulfill the need to develop a strong foundation in the relevant subjects concerning art and media.
+Xavier’s College introduced the bachelor of mass media in 2002 to fulfil the need to develop a strong foundation in the relevant subjects concerning art and media.
 This course is designed to provide students with the utmost experience to develop critical thinking skills and creative reasoning.

 Courses provided: Bachelor of Mass Media (B.M.M.)

 4. Chitkara School of Mass Communication, Chandigarh, India

 Chitkara School of mass communication has been ranked among the top mass communication colleges in India.
 It aims to provide specialized skills and training in journalism and mass communication.
 Along with prospects to grow, it makes the students able to create and grab the opportunities by guiding them to reach beyond their potential with the practical implementation of their education.